4.24.23 Operational Procedures and Responsibilities for Form 637 Excise Tax Registrations and Secure Airport Terminals (SATs)

 9. The AIMS/ERCS Team assigns the request to the excise group where the terminal is geographically located regardless of the area in which the entity is registered.

-2. The LT will prepare and issue Letter 3681-A, Secure Airport Terminal (SAT) Notification Letter, to the SAT Designation requestor and provide his or her contact information.
+2. The LT must prepare and issue Letter 3681-A, Secure Airport Terminal (SAT) Notification, to the SAT Designation requestor and provide their contact information.

-3. The LT will upload Letter 3681-A and SAT Designation request letter in IMS and assign the related Form 637 case to the group indicated by the AIMS/ERCS Team.
+3. The LT must upload Letter 3681-A and SAT Designation request letter in IMS and assign the related Form 637 case to the group indicated by the AIMS/ERCS Team.

-8. If the Chief, Estate & Gift/Excise Tax determines a SAT Designation should be granted or continued, then the Form 637 IMS case file will be updated to the designated LT who will issue Letter 3689-A, Approval of Secure Airport Terminal (SAT) Designation, to the requestor or designee.
-The LT will also contact the FCN Coordinator to update the designation.
+8. If the Chief, Estate & Gift/Excise Tax Exam determines a SAT Designation should be granted or continued, then the IMS case file will be updated to the designated LT who will issue Letter 3689-A, Approval of Secure Airport Terminal (SAT) Designation, to the requestor or designee.
+The LT must also contact the IRS ExSTARS Coordinator to update the designation.

-9. If the Chief, Estate & Gift/Excise Tax concurs a SAT Designation should be denied or revoked, then he or she signs Letter 3684-A, Final Denial of Appeal for Secure Airport Terminal (SAT) Designation, or Letter 3690-A, Final Denial of Appeal for Secure Airport Terminal (SAT) Designation Revocation.
+9. If the Chief, Estate & Gift/Excise Tax Exam concurs a SAT Designation should be denied or revoked, then they sign Letter 3684-A, Final Denial of Appeal for Secure Airport Terminal (SAT) Designation, or Letter 3690-A, Final Denial of Appeal for Secure Airport Terminal (SAT) Designation Revocation.

-11. The SAT Designation requestor has no administrative recourse if he or she disagrees with a denial or revocation following appeal.
-At this time, the SAT Designation requestor may independently submit a new request for a SAT Designation, which must comply with the procedures described in Notice 16-15, Section 5.01.
+11. The SAT Designation requestor has no administrative recourse if they disagree with a denial or revocation following appeal.
+Currently, the SAT Designation requestor may independently submit a new request for a SAT Designation, which must comply with the procedures described in Notice 2016-15, Section 5.01.

-1. A completed Form 637 compliance review of the Form 637 activity letter "S" registration is required to make a SAT Designation determination.
+1. A completed compliance review of the Form 637 activity letter S registration is required to make a SAT Designation determination.

-2. Refer to IRM 4.24.23.7.1 for detailed guidance about the Group Manager’s responsibilities.
-Additionally, the Group Manager must take the following actions:
+2. Refer to IRM 4.24.23.7.1 for detailed guidance about the group manager’s responsibilities.
+Additionally, the group manager must:

-1. Ensure all initial SAT Designation request cases are completed by excise examiners within 60 calendar days of assignment to the Group Manager.
+1. Ensure all initial SAT Designation request cases are completed by examiners within 60 calendar days of assignment to the group manager.

-2. Review a SAT Designation, if applicable, when a Form 637 case file for an activity letter "S" registrant is completed.
+2. Review a SAT Designation, if applicable, when the IMS case file for an activity letter S registrant is completed.

 Note:

-It is the responsibility of the excise examiner to consider a SAT Designation when completing a review of a Form 637 activity letter "S" registrant and document his or her findings in the case file.
+It is the responsibility of the examiner to consider a SAT Designation when completing a review of a Form 637 activity letter S registrant and document their findings in the IMS case file.

-3. Determine whether the excise examiner’s recommendation to approve, continue, deny or revoke a SAT Designation is warranted following a review of the Form 637 IMS case file.
-If the Group Manger concurs, then he or she takes appropriate action and documents the Form 637 IMS case file.
-If the Group Manager does not concur, then he or she should confer with the excise examiner and document the decision reached, which may include returning the Form 637 IMS case file for further development.
+3. Determine whether the examiner’s recommendation to approve, continue, deny, or revoke a SAT Designation is warranted following a review of the IMS case file.
+If the Group Manger concurs, then they will take appropriate action and documents the IMS case file.
+If the group manager does not concur, then they should confer with the examiner and document the decision reached, which may include returning the IMS case file for further development.

 4. Offer to confer with the requestor or designee about unagreed issues.

-5. Sign and issue the appropriate SAT Designation letter, if applicable, which was prepared by the excise examiner, and then upload it in the Form 637 IMS case file.
+5. Sign and issue the appropriate SAT Designation letter, if applicable, which is prepared by the examiner, and then upload it in the IMS case file.

-6. Confirm the excise examiner forwarded the initial SAT Designation request, SAT Designation questionnaire and Form 13499-E, Secure Airport Terminal (SAT) Designation Recommendation, to the FCN Coordinator prior to closing the Form 637 IMS case file.
+6. Confirm the examiner forwarded the initial SAT Designation request, SAT Designation questionnaire and Form 13499-E, Secure Airport Terminal (SAT) Designation Recommendation, to the IRS ExSTARS Coordinator prior to closing the IMS case file.

-1. An excise examiner recommends approving, continuing, denying or revoking SAT Designations.
-An excise examiner assigned a Form 637 activity letter "S" review that includes a SAT Designation must address whether it should be continued or revoked.
+1. An examiner recommends approving, continuing, denying, or revoking SAT Designations.
+An examiner assigned a Form 637 activity letter S review that includes a SAT Designation must address whether it should be continued or revoked.
 To confirm a terminal is designated as a SAT, refer to Terminal Control Number (TCN) Terminal Locations Directory.

 Note: